geonetwork/doc/source/user-guide/describing-information/inspire-editing.rst

 Validating
 ----------

 During editing, user can trigger validation using the `commonly agreed validator <http://inspire.ec.europa.eu/validator/>`_.
-The catalogue will send the record the the validator and display a link to the report once done:
+The catalogue will send the record the validator and display a link to the report once done:

 .. image:: img/inspire-validation-pass.png